cronky/InferESG/README.md

 InferESG is an open-source solution that transforms how analysts interact with ESG (Environmental, Social, and Governance) data.
 Built upon the InferLLM framework, it helps combat greenwashing and validates ESG claims through AI-augmented analysis.

 Please Note: Alpha Solution Accelerator Status!
 This was developed as part of a research project and whilst it is easy to deploy (see below) and has shown promising results in testing it needs more work and integration to your data to be most effective.
+(Contributions to this project and it's parent project InferLLM welcome!)

 ## 🎯 Mission